-If the hotel industry had its own almanack, the birth of this 75-room hotel (Andre Balazs’ creation) in 1998 would be catalogued as having set the blueprint for the boutique trend.
+If the hotel industry had its own almanack, the birth of this 75-room hotel (Andre Balazs’s creation) in 1998 would be catalogued as having set the blueprint for the boutique trend.
 Twenty years on, the exposed brick and wooden floorboards in the bedrooms are as on point as ever.
-Here, near Apple’s HQ, in an 1890 Romanesque Revival mansion, Soho’s media and music wranglers and fashion luvvies still head to chef Jean-Georges Vongerichten's Mercer Kitchen restaurant down below to schmooze, booze and make their moves.
+Here, near Apple’s HQ, in a 1890 Romanesque Revival mansion, Soho’s media and music wranglers and fashion luvvies still head to chef Jean-Georges Vongerichten’s Mercer Kitchen restaurant down below to schmooze, booze and make their moves.

 Doubles from $600 (£445), room only

 Best for eco chic: 1 Hotel Brooklyn Bridge